zuzuc/zuzuc/README.md

 ## Hi, I´m Franziska 👋

-- 🔭 I´m an analytical and creative web developer, who started her development journey in February 2021.
+<p>🔭 I´m an analytical and creative web developer, who started her development journey in February 2021.</p>
-- 💻 I have more than 3 years of experience in building design systems and pattern libraries in native web technologies (HTML, CSS, Vanilla JavaScript) as well as React.
+<p>💻 I have more than 3 years of experience in building design systems and pattern libraries in native web technologies (HTML, CSS, Vanilla JavaScript) as well as React.</p>
-- 🌱 I am currently expanding more in the area of Web Accessibility.
+<p>🌱 I am currently expanding more in the area of Web Accessibility.</p>

 ## Languages and Tools